- It’s Essential to Have a Pitch for Every Niche, Says The Pitch Girl’s Laura Allen - June 1, 2020

 StartupNation: Are there certain types of businesses that lend themselves to marketing on Snapchat?

 Mark Kaye: Every business can benefit from Snapchat.
-I really find that solopreneurs—coaches and authors and people like that who have personality and who basically are their business—really do well on Snapchat because they’re selling themselves.
+I really find that solopreneurs—coaches and authors and people like that who have personality and who basically are their business—really do well on this platform because they’re selling themselves.
 One woman I worked with, her name is Anna Selby, and she’s a real estate agent in Phoenix, and she Snapchats every day.
 She Snapchats houses, she Snapchats her kids, she Snapchats herself at the pool, and it really boosts her business and her following because people become friends with her.

 If you’re more of a startup with a product, or if you’re trying to launch a Kickstarter for something really cool, you can also benefit from Snapchat.
-Maybe not necessarily by opening an account for a product that people may not want to follow, or opening a Snapchat account for your company that people haven’t heard of, but by getting those other personalities, those influencers, those people that have a following on Snapchat to snap for you, or on your account.
+Maybe not necessarily by opening an account for a product that people may not want to follow, or opening an account for your company that people haven’t heard of, but by getting those other personalities, those influencers, those people that have a following to snap for you, or on your account.
 That’s a very popular way of marketing and growing an audience quickly.

 How often should people snap?